A Survey on Cross-domain Recommendation: Taxonomies, Methods, and Future Directions: Scenario 2: User partial overlap Item non-overlap

 \subsubsection{Approaches of this method}

 Zhu et al.~\cite{DBLP:conf/cikm/ZhuC0LZ19} first proposed this paradigm for dual-target cross-domain recommendation (DTCDR) the core idea of which was to share the knowledge of overlapping users across domains.
 Specifically, in the embedding layer, it generated embeddings for users and items in each domain from both rating and content information.
 In the combination layer, the embeddings of overlapping users were combined by three different combination operations, i.e., concatenation, max-pooling, and average-pooling.
 Zhu et al.~\cite{DBLP:conf/ijcai/ZhuWCLZ20} then proposed a Graphical and Attentional framework for Dual-Target Cross-Domain Recommendation (GA-DTCDR).
 In the embedding layer, it applied a graph embedding technique (i.e., Node2vec) to generate more representative user and item embeddings in each domain.
 In the combination layer, it employed an element-wise attention mechanism to more effectively combine the representations of overlapping users.
+Zhu et al. later extended their proposed framework to support three different recommendation scenarios~\cite{DBLP:journals/corr/abs-2108-07976}, that is, dual-target CDR, multi-target CDR, and cross-domain recommendation and cross-system recommendation (CDR+CSR).
+For different scenarios, personalized training strategies are adopted.

 Some approaches of this method focused on capturing the dynamic nature of user preferences.
 Perera et al. proposed to utilize time-stamped, cross-network information for both new (i.e., distinct users) and existing (i.e., overlapping users) user recommendation~\cite{DBLP:conf/mm/PereraZ17}.
 In the embedding layer, they generated users' topical distribution by topic modeling in each domain.
 Before the combination, two transfer functions map user preferences from the topical space to the target network user space.
 In the combination layer, the representations of overlapping users are obtained by fusing user preferences from both domains.
 Later, they further proposed a time-aware unified cross-network solution~\cite{DBLP:conf/aaai/PereraZ20} which, in the embedding layer, modeled user preferences under short, long and long short term levels in each domain.
 Then, in the combination layer, the three-level preference representations in both domains of overlapping users (referred to as existing users in their paper) were integrated to obtain users' final representations.
 The distinct users' (referred to as new users) representations were directly generated by fusing the three representations from the source domain.